mebeim/aoc/2020/README.md

 The problem turns into a real puzzle: we need to count *how many different subsets* of our numbers satisfy the rule defined in part 1.
-We also need to start each sequence with a `0` (which is not in our input) and end it with the maximum value we have plus 3.

 As an example, if our numbers were `1 2 3 6`, we could build 4 different
 sequences that respect the above rule using a subset of the numbers (always